BattMoTeam/BattMo.jl/joss/paper.md

 - Simulation settings: numerical resolution settings, such as timesteps and spatial discretization.
 - Solver settings: options controlling solver behavior and verbosity.

-The model settings are passed to the selected base model (e.g., LithiumIonBattery), which instantiates a configured model.
-This model defines the set of governing equations and constitutive laws used in the simulation.
-For the lithium-ion battery and other insertion-based batteries, the default model is based on the Doyle–Fuller–Newman (DFN) model [@Doyle1993ModelingCell], which can be extended with additional physics modules (e.g., SEI growth) depending on the configuration of the model settings.
+Each workflow starts with configuring a battery model representing the set of governing equations and constitutive laws used in the simulation.
+This can be done by instantiating a base model (e.g., LithiumIonBattery) and passing model settings to further personalize the model.
+For the lithium-ion battery and other insertion-based batteries, the base model is based on the Doyle–Fuller–Newman (DFN) model [@Doyle1993ModelingCell], which can be extended with additional physics modules (e.g., SEI growth) depending on the configuration of the model settings.

 ![High-level architecture of some core workflows in BattMo.jl.
 The black arrows represent a simulation workflow and the striped arrows an optimization workflow.
 The grey arrows represent actions that are optional for the user.
 The orange rounded blocks represent classes (structs) and the file blocks represent the input parameter sets and settings. \label{fig:backend}](./assets/battmo_backend.png "High-level Architecture")

-The configured model is combined with the cell parameters, cycling protocol, and simulation settings to form a simulation instance.
+The configured model can be combined with the cell parameters, cycling protocol, and simulation settings to create a simulation instance.
 At this stage, the input parameters are mapped onto the model equations, for example, by setting up active material models, electrolyte properties, cell geometry and grids, load conditions, initial states, and timestepping.
-The result is a simulation instance, which can be validated against a set of internal requirements.
+The result is a simulation instance, which represents the complete system to be solved.

-This simulation instance is passed to the `solve` function together with the solver settings, which configures the numerical solver, and executes the simulation.
+In order to execute the configured simulation, the simulation instance can be passed to the `solve` function together with the solver settings, which configure the numerical solver.
 BattMo.jl’s solver leverages automatic differentiation and supports adjoint computations, enabling efficient calculation of parameter sensitivities and gradients of arbitrary objective functions.
 This enables gradient-based optimization workflows.

-As illustrated in Figure \ref{fig:backend}, one example optimization application is parameter calibration from a voltage curve (VoltageCalibration).
-Here, a simulation instance with initial parameter guesses is combined with experimental data.
-The VoltageCalibration instance can be configured to either freeze or free parameters during the calibration and to set the bounds of the parameters that are calibrated.
-The calibration problem is then solved iteratively using the adjoint-enabled solver until the simulated voltage matches the experimental measurements within tolerance.
+In addition to the simulation workflow, figure \ref{fig:backend} also outlines the architecture of an optimization workflow.
+One example optimization application is parameter calibration from a voltage curve (VoltageCalibration).
+A parameter calibration fits the parameter values to experimental data.
+In order to setup the calibration, the previously defined simulation instance, describing our system to solve, can be passed to the VoltageCalibration instance together with the experimental data the parameters will be fitted to.
+The VoltageCalibration instance can be configured to either freeze or free certain parameters during the calibration and to set the bounds for the parameters that are calibrated.
+The calibration instance can then be passed to the solve function, which uses the adjoint-enabled solver to iteratively adjust the calibration until the simulated voltage matches the experimental measurements within a tolerance.

 The architecture is designed to enhance the user experience and provide a gentler learning curve by organizing core workflows and input parameters into well-defined steps and categories.
 By making the settings optional, users can initially focus on creating the virtual representation of the cell and defining cycling protocols.
 Later, they can explore and adjust the settings to personalize configurations as they become more familiar with the software.